buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_4/Lesson_1_Storing_Messages_From_Users.md

 Now, if we remember, we want our final app to be a place where people can come wave to us, and, send us a message.
 We also want to show all the past waves/messages we've gotten.
 That's what we'll be doing in this lesson!

-So at the end of the lessons we want to
+So at the end of the lessons we want to;

-1\.
-Let users submit a message along with their wave.
+1\. let users submit a message along with their wave.

-2\.
-Have that data saved somehow on the blockchain.
+2\. have that data saved somehow on the blockchain.

-3\.
-Actually show that data on our site, so, anyone can come to see all the people who have waved at us and their messages.
+3\. show that data on our site, so, anyone can come to see all the people who have waved at us and their messages.

 Check out my updated smart contract code.
-I added lots of comments here to help you see what changed :).
+I have added lots of comments here to help you see what changed :).

 ```solidity
 // SPDX-License-Identifier: UNLICENSED